nevaehRen/nevaehRen.github.io/index.md

 ---
 ---

-## We are interested in how cell-to-cell interactions balance the islet’s Ca$^{2+}$ activity, hormone secretion and contribute to maintaining blood glucose homeostasis.
+## Our lab is interested in how cell-to-cell interactions balance the pancreatic islet’s Ca$^{2+}$ activity and hormone secretion and contribute to maintaining blood glucose homeostasis.
+We develop and integrate experimental and theoretical methods to gain new perspectives for disease treatment.

 {% include section.html %}